 The agreements contain several covenants of the mortgagor, including among other things that (i) the mortgagor has established, "basic rents" computed assuming a mortgage loan interest rate of 1% per annum and "fair market rents" (unsubsidized) for each subsidized dwelling unit, (ii) the rent for each subsidized dwelling unit, including all utilities except telephone, will be equal to 30% of the tenant's adjusted income or the basic rent, whichever is greater, up to a maximum of the fair market rent, (iii) the mortgagor will limit admission to subsidized dwelling units to families whose incomes do not exceed the lower of the income limits prescribed by HUD or the Authority, and (iv) the mortgagor shall remit to HUD the amount ("Excess Income Payment") by which the total rents collected on all subsidized dwelling units exceeds the sum of the basic rents for all such units.
 Under the Preserving Affordable Housing for Senior Citizens and Families into the 21st Century Act, Title V of Pub.
 L. 106-74, enacted October 20, 1999 (the "1999 Act"), the rent chargeable to the tenant is also limited by the rent for a comparable unassisted unit in the market area.
 The Balanced Budget Downpayment Act, II, Pub.
 L. 104-134, enacted April 26, 1996, provides that Excess Income Payments must be remitted to HUD on a unit-by-unit basis, thus precluding the ability of mortgagors to use such Excess Income Payments to offset collection losses and potentially reducing the income available to the projects.
-The 1999 Act provides that mortgagors may retain some or all of such Excess Income Payments if authorized by HUD.
-The Authority covenants in the agreements that it will not agree to the forbearance or deferment of any payment due under the mortgage loan without HUD's approval.
+The 1999 Act provides that mortgagors may retain some or all of such Excess Income Payment due under the mortgage loan without HUD's approval.
 HUD may, at its discretion, terminate payments under the agreement upon default by the mortgagor or the Authority under any provision of the agreement.
 If payments are terminated by HUD, such payments may be reinstated by HUD on such conditions as it may prescribe.
 The rights and obligations under the agreement are not assignable by the Authority or by the Mortgagor without the approval of HUD.